 Southeast Asia is a paradise for adrenaline junkies, and what better way to get that buzz than zooming across the top of a jungle canopy whilst strapped to a Zipline?
 Fun, even if you don’t like heights (like me) – just look straight ahead, not down!
 Chiang Mai in Thailand is one of the best places to go Ziplining, but just make sure you go to an establishment that puts safety first as there are various operators in the area!

 14. Sail on a Junk Boat in Victoria Harbour, Hong Kong

 Traditionally used by Chinese traders throughout Southeast Asia, Junk Boats now sail around Victoria Harbour offering recreational cruises.
-It is a unique way to see the skyline of Hong Kong Island and the peninsular, and is even more magical as day turns to eve and Hong Kong starts to shimmer and sparkle in the night sky.
+It is a unique way to see the skyline of Hong Kong Island and the peninsula, and is even more magical as day turns to eve and Hong Kong starts to shimmer and sparkle in the night sky.

 15. Backpack Thailand

-Whether you’ve got a backpack or a suitcase, you should definitely embrace the concept of backpacking and travel around Thailand for at least 3 weeks at some point in your travelling life.
+Whether you’ve got a backpack or a suitcase, you should definitely embrace the concept of backpacking and travel around Thailand for at least 3 weeks at some point in your travelling career.
 After all, it’s one of the easiest countries to visit for first time travellers in Southeast Asia!
 Thailand has diverse landscapes, from mountainous jungles to dreamy beaches to chaotic cities, and offers an abundance of things to see and do, from extravagant temples to island hopping to adventurous activities!
-It’s also homed to some truly tasty cuisine – be sure to try Massaman Curry and Mango Sticky Rice.
+It’s also home to some truly tasty cuisine – be sure to try Massaman Curry and Mango Sticky Rice.